 I have never heard in my life of another nation so greedy when it comes to food.
 Did you know that during Easter or Christmas, hospitals in Romania are full of people who ate too much?
 Not to mention the news!
 All the reporters are in hospitals and all the Romanian channels release news about how much do we spend in supermarkets, how many tons of meat have been eaten, and so on.

 The wrong meaning of “denia”

 In Romania there is a tradition around Easter which says that all the Christians should go to the church in the evenings of Great Thursday, Great Friday, and, of course, Saturday night, before Easter, to attend “denia”- a special service held by the priest.

 All the Romanian kids and teenagers, who are usually not allowed to go out or stay too late, tell their parents that they go to the “denia”, but in fact, none of them goes.
 This is the best excuse when they want to justify any delay.
 The truth is that they are all going to parties planned long ago or they spend the night in bars and clubs.
 You would be surprised to see how organized they are when it comes to planning all these parties, and believe me, I was one of them once.

 The Passion Week

 The week before Easter is called “Passion Week” in Romania.
 During this period, Christians are forbidden to eat animal products and to commit any kind of bodily sin in order to purify their body and soul.

-As you can imagine, Easter in Romania is much more than that, but I tried to capture a bit of its witty essence in order to banish the boredom of my readers.
+As you can imagine, Easter in Romania is much more than that, I just tried to capture a bit of its witty essence with these funny customs.